Medical Policy: 08.01.28

 Six point-of-care concentrations of bone marrow aspirate have been cleared for marketing by the FDA through the 510(k) process:

-Treatment of peripheral arterial disease, including but not limited to critical limb ischemia, with injection or infusion of stem cells from concentrated bone marrow, expanded in vitro, stimulated from peripheral blood, or from an allogeneic source, is considered investigational due to the lack of clinical evidence demonstrating an impact on improved net health outcomes.
+Treatment of peripheral arterial disease (PAD) and other occlusive conditions, including but not limited to critical limb ischemia (CLI), with an injection or infusion of stem cells from concentrated bone marrow, expanded in vitro, stimulated from peripheral blood (autologous), or from an allogeneic source, is considered investigational due to the lack of clinical evidence demonstrating an impact on improved net health outcomes.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.